SimformSolutionsPvtLtd/audio_waveforms/README.md

 )
 ```
 Audio also can be seeked using gestures on waveforms (enabled by default).

 5. Ending audio with different modes
 ```dart
 await playerController.startPlayer(finishMode: FinishMode.stop);
 ```
-Using `FinishMode.stop` will stop the player, `FinishMode.pause` will pause the player and
+Using `FinishMode.stop` will stop the player, `FinishMode.pause` will pause the player at the end
-`FinishMode.loop` will loop the player.
+ and `FinishMode.loop` will loop the player.

 6. Listening to player state changes
 ```dart